 Meet our Staff

-Click on a photo below to learn more about our team members.
+Click on a photo below to learn more about our talented financial consultants in Rapid City.

 What Training Do Kahler Financial Group Advisers Have?

 It’s easy to set up in business as a financial planner.
 About all it takes is printing some business cards that say you are one.
 Becoming a Certified Financial Planner®, however, requires investing in a substantial amount of education and making a long-term commitment to our clients and our profession.
-Anyone looking for financial advice should seek out professional money and wealth advisors in Rapid City who have earned the right to put CFP® after their names.
+Anyone looking for financial advice in South Dakota should seek out professional money and wealth advisors in Rapid City who have earned the right to put CFP® after their names.

 Continuing Financial Education

 For each of the above designations, as well as for Kahler Financial Group’s membership in NAPFA and the FPA, certain Continuing Education requirements must be met.
 Continuing Education keeps our advisors current and continuously exposed to innovative financial ideas and solutions.
 Our team of financial consultants in Rapid City not only meet the minimum requirements to maintain our professional designations, but we regularly far exceed them.

 KFG Core Purpose, Actions, and Values – What We Really Do

 Click on the “+” below in each box to learn more about our vision and core values.